-The Weekly Extract is a condensed roundup of digital experience news for financial services institutions, and our take from San Francisco.
+The Extract is a condensed roundup of digital experience news for financial services institutions, and our take from San Francisco.

-This week, we look at the state of AI in financial service.
+This week, we look at the state of AI in financial services.
 We also delve into the continued need for digital transformation in the industry and the resulting digital banking adoption that is driving it.

 Artificial intelligence in financial services